, Answering FAQ'sTurboTax Employee

 If you're not sure, see if a particular state requires a tax return for income from their state, see State Taxing Agency Contact Information.
 Often, there will be a minimum amount of income required before you have to file a tax return.
 Check the rules for your state(s).

-When you have income from multiple states, also see if your states have a reciprocal agreement.
+When you have income from multiple states, see if your states have a reciprocal agreement.
 See What is a Reciprocal State and How Does That Work?

 Having a reciprocal agreement means the two states agree that each will not tax the same income.
-And yes, there are a very few states where both will do that.
+And yes, there are a few states where both will do that.
 Even most states without reciprocal agreements at least allow a credit for taxes paid in another state.
 Again, check the rules in the states you earned income in.

 - Complete a part-year return for the old state first.